sg16-unicode/sg16-meetings/README.md

       | --: | --: | --: | --: | --: |
       |   5 |   3 |   1 |   0 |   0 |

-    - Strong concensus in favor.
+    - Strong consensus in favor.
   - Hubert asked if a feature test macro is warranted and noted the existence of `__STDC_MB_MIGHT_NEQ_WC__`.
   - PBrett suggested that SG10 (the feature test study group) review the need for a macro.
   - Tom noted that LEWG should review the paper since it adds library UB where none was possible